sschoener/sschoener.github.io/_posts/2026-03-31-better-mono.md

 Excellent targets usually are simulation games or games that make heavy use of DOTS/Entities.
 Mono's codegen is especially bad for struct-heavy code, so if your code uses `Vector3`, you are affected :)

 As with cpp2better, all of this has the nice property that you don't need to change *anything* about your game for this to work.
 You just need to drop in a new Mono runtime into your game's build, and you're done!
 Then you may still want to tweak what optimizations you enable specifically.
 For "Debug" builds, all optimizations are disabled anyway.
 But for "Release" mode, you can still check which optimizations make the most sense for you.
 (Adding optimizations costs a little bit of time during JIT compilation, so there is a balance to strike.)

+In games, the upside of better performance is obvious.

+In the editor, there are a couple of upsides:
+ * you still have to run your game and possibly also a client *and* a server, so performance is still very relevant,
+ * you get performance in the editor that is closer to what you'd see in an il2cpp build,
+ * you can avoid or delay porting code to Burst because the baseline behavior is better, which means less waiting on Burst,

 If improved Mono performance for your game or Unity editor sounds like something you are interested in, get in touch.